 Discovering Our Passion

-We knew we had passion within ourselves.
-We had a passion for each other, and when we were younger we had a passion for life.
-But over time we lost that passion.
+We loved each other and were passionate about our relationship, and when we were younger we had a passion for life.
+But over time we lost the zest that we once had.

 Stop Living for Someday